mongodb/mongo-ruby-driver/.evergreen/README.md

 Evergreen-recognized distros.
 The arguments are the environment variables as would be set by Evergreen configuration (i.e. `config.yml` in this directory).
 All arguments are optional.

+By default the entire test suite is run (using mlaunch to launch the server);
+to specify another script, use `-s` option:

+    ./.evergreen/run-on-docker -s .evergreen/run-enterprise-auth-tests.sh